sanjaioffi/mirrAR-intern/README.md

-# mirrAr Backend Task - E-commerce REST API
+# mirrAR Backend Task - E-commerce REST API

 Welcome to EcomAPI, a robust REST API for your e-commerce needs.
 This project is crafted with Node.js, ensuring a powerful and scalable solution for managing your products and variants.
----

 # Pre-requisites
 - Install [Node.js](https://nodejs.org/en/download) Latest LTS Version: 20.11.0 (includes npm 10.2.4)